stevreut/js-clock-widgets/README.md

 * Remove `type="module"` from the `<script>` element in `index.html`.
 * It is possible some namespace collisions might result from this, but removing duplicated declarations should work.

+## Usage

+This code has been deployed to site [stevreut.github.io/js-clock-widgets/](https://stevreut.github.io/js-clock-widgets/) where it can be viewed with a browser to see the various clock widgets in operation.

 # License.